 Example:

-I. Introduction: Value of classroom computers is uncertain.
+I. Introduction: The value of classroom computers is uncertain.

 II.
 Different uses have different effects.

-A. All uses increase number of words produced.
+A. All uses increase the number of words produced.

 1. Study 1: 950 vs. 780